OtterClam/otter-docs-gitbook/tutorial/how-to-buy-and-stake-clam.md

 ### Trading for CLAM from other chains <a href="trading-for-clam-from-other-chains" id="trading-for-clam-from-other-chains"></a>

-1. Follow the above steps to add Polygon network to your metamask.
+1. Follow the above steps to add the Polygon network to your metamask.
-2. Get some $MATIC as gas fee from matic faucet [https://matic.supply/](https://matic.supply) or [https://macncheese.finance/matic-polygon-mainnet-faucet.php](https://macncheese.finance/matic-polygon-mainnet-faucet.php)
+2. Get some $MATIC as for gas fees from the Matic faucet [https://matic.supply/](https://matic.supply) or [https://macncheese.finance/matic-polygon-mainnet-faucet.php](https://macncheese.finance/matic-polygon-mainnet-faucet.php)
-3. Bridge your assets to Polygon with follow bridges.
+3. Bridge your assets to Polygon with one of the following bridges:

 #### Ethereum <a href="ethereum" id="ethereum"></a>